wenckerm1lder/Rgstry-roof/README.md

 # CinCan Registry

-CinCan registry is  a tool for listing available CinCan tools, their versions, sizes and possible updates as far as into their original source.
+CinCan registry is  a tool for listing available CinCan tools, their versions, sizes and possible updates up into their original source!

  Available tools can be found in the CinCan's [tool repository.](https://gitlab.com/CinCan/tools) Source code for tools' Dockerfiles is available in there.